elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 ### Document

-* Finalize the Codebook. - TODO
+* Finalize the Codebook. - DONE
-* Finalize the Readme. - TODO
+* Finalize the Readme. - DONE
 * Finalize code comments. - DONE
-* Anything else? - TODO
+* Anything else? - DONE
-* Revisit the reviewers checkpoints in the Readme - TODO
+* Revisit the reviewers checkpoints in the Readme - DONE
     * Document in wich files to find the solutions to assist the reviewer.

 ### Finally